GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 The type for this function is relatively simple, it only assumes that `len` is actually the length for the given array `arr`.
-This is achieved by used a shared or ghost variable `len` which is both the lenght of the array and equal to the second argument (see the code in `arrays.saw`)
+This is achieved by used a shared or ghost variable `len` which is both the length of the array and equal to the second argument (see the code in `arrays.saw`)

 ```
 heapster_typecheck_fun env "zero_array"